 - Watch your tape back before sending to ensure that you are happy with the content.

-- Don’t ad-lib if this is not requested, production want to know that you can follow direction.
+- Don’t ad-lib if not requested, production want to know that you can follow direction.

-- If you are unsure on the direction or any information required please get in touch with our Artist Support team.
+- If unsure on the direction or any information required, please contact our Artist Support team.

 Check out some of this self-tape advice from industry professionals: